mcqueary/spring-jms-tibco/README.md

 The example is provided mainly to demonstrate and help you verify (with EMS):

 1. A correct Spring context setup for both JNDI and non-JNDI JMS configuration
 2. Basic connectivity with EMS, using this Spring setup.

-Please note that you will
+Please note that you will need to start your own EMS broker (tibemsd) in order to run the contained JUnit tests.

 About the dependencies
 ======================